 The RTP Guidelines recommend that the circulation elements of the general plans within a region are consistent with the RTP.
-The general plans of this region include the City of Alturas General Plan (1985), the City Housing Element (currently being drafted), the Modoc County General Plan (1988) and Modoc County Housing Element (2014-2019); the RTP is consistent with the circulation elements in both general plans.
-The Modoc 2019 RTP acknowledges and reflects external consistency with the California Transportation Plan and regional transportation plans in adjacent regions, including Washoe County in Nevada, Klamath and Lake Counties in Oregon, and Lassen, Shasta, and Siskiyou Counties in California.
+The general plans of this region include the City of Alturas General Plan (1985), the City Housing Element (2019-2024), the Modoc County General Plan (1988) and Modoc County Housing Element (2019-2024); the RTP is consistent with the circulation elements in both general plans.
+The Modoc 2024 RTP acknowledges and reflects external consistency with the California Transportation Plan and regional transportation plans in adjacent regions, including Washoe County in Nevada, Klamath and Lake Counties in Oregon, and Lassen, Shasta, and Siskiyou Counties in California.